shipwright-io/sample-nodejs/README.md

 Assets with a Dockerfile, which indicates how to compile the specified go file.
 This asset is intended to work with tools like [Kaniko](https://github.com/GoogleContainerTools/kaniko) and [Buildah](https://github.com/containers/buildah).

+### `/docker-build-renamed`

+Assets with a Dockerfile that uses `RenamedDockerfile` as the Dockerfile name.
+This asset is intended to work with tools like [Kaniko](https://github.com/GoogleContainerTools/kaniko) and [Buildah](https://github.com/containers/buildah).

 ### `/source-build`

 Assets with pure source code, without any knowledge about Docker.